alba-lang/lang-spec/sphinx/source/lang-elems/inductive.rst

     node (node (node empty 'a' empty) 'b'  (node empty 'c' empty))

-Since constructor look like functions (or constants) without a definition, such a term has no meaning.
+Since constructors look like functions (or constants) without a definition, such a term has no meaning.
 We can give the term a meaning if we define a way how to evaluate the term.
 Let's find a way to evaluate any tree expression to a natural number.
 Then we need a way to transform the empty tree to a number and a way to